nmmarquez/spatial_epi/project/final_project.md

 in the model estimation process.
 Though this was the likely the case given that the estimates of $\phi$ were accurate.
 This ability to reproduce the original beta parameter estimates lends to the body of evidence of the benefits of using the BYM2 model over the original BYM model.
+The BYM2 model will not only more accurately shrink to the base models when no evidence in the data suggests strong overdispersion or spatial effects but will also accurately recover a mixture of the two with decomposing to the base models i.e.($\phi = 0$ or
+$\phi = 1$).

-While the BYM2 model has held up well to the tests that as specified in this paper and the analysis in Riebler et. al. there are still are other approaches to test the model with.
+While the BYM2 model has held up well to the tests that as specified in this paper and the analysis in Riebler et. al.(1) there are still are other approaches to test the model with.
 All test up to this point have been done using a data generation process that closely resembles the model.
 If we were to create spatially dependent variables in another way, such as using an extended